-As stated in the previous section, the Company's investment asset portfolio is likely to be significantly impacted as a result of the potential global recession due to COVID-19.
-Atlas has in the past carried out stress and scenario testing on its investments and assessed the impact this will have on its financial projections.
-When considering stress and scenario testing carried out as part of the Company's ORSA (Own Risk Solvency Assessment) process on its market and capital positions, the directors consider that Atlas is able to withstand a potential longer term adverse impact on its assets.
-Whilst as at 31 March 2020, the Company reports a 9% diminution in the value of its financial assets, it is also the Company's understanding that this situation is currently fluid and expects that markets will recover once the current situation ameliorates, with asset values rebounding.
+As stated in the previous section, the Group's investment asset portfolio is likely to be significantly impacted as a result of the potential global recession due to COVID-19.

+Atlas Group has in the past carried out stress and scenario testing on its investments and assessed the impact this will have on its financial projections.
+Similar stress and scenario testing is carried out for the Group's other assets.

+When considering such testing carried out as part of the Atlas Group's ORSA (Own Risk Solvency Assessment) process on its market and capital positions, the directors consider that Group is able to withstand a potential longer term adverse impact on its assets.
+Whilst as at 30 April 2020, the Group reports a 6% diminution in the value of its investment assets, it is also the Group's understanding that this situation is currently fluid and expects that markets will recover once the current situation ameliorates, with asset values rebounding.

-This assessment also captures the estimated impact on underlying insurance operations by line of business, including the potential for reduced premium or increased claims exposure for certain lines of business at the same time contemplating offsetting factors, such as likely reduced claims frequency in other lines of business.
-Atlas further considers that the current high grade quality of its reinsurance panel protects the Company from material exposure in this regard, although downgrading of reinsurers cannot be excluded
+This assessment also captures the estimated impact on underlying insurance underwriting operations by line of business, including the potential for reduced premium or increased claims exposure for certain lines of business at the same time contemplating offsetting factors, such as likely reduced claims frequency in other lines of business.
+Atlas Group further considers that the current high grade quality of its reinsurance panel protects the PCC from material exposure in this regard, although downgrading of reinsurers cannot be excluded.